sap-commerce-tools/ybp/README.md

 This little wrapper takes care of the navigation, regardless in what folder of the project you are, and also sources `setantenv.sh`, if necessary

+You current working dir is *not* modified, so you can fire any command without loosing you current context.

 ## Installation

 1. Clone or download this repo